 Ibid., 159.

 Elizabeth Lemme is a wife, mother, musician, and artist.
 She holds a B.A. in piano performance and pedagogy from Whitworth University and an M.M. in the same from the University of Nebraska-Lincoln.
 Her international studies in Byzantine iconography and iconology have informed her growing portfolio of artwork available on her Etsy store, Pelican Printery House.
-Elizabeth’s music studio is in Nebraska, where she resides with her husband and two children.
+Elizabeth’s music studio is in Nebraska, where she resides with her husband and three children.